DucManhPhan/DucManhPhan.github.io/_posts/2020-03-07-Understanding-about-functional-programming-in-Java.md

 customer.getOrderRewards();     // 15
 ```

-If we get the reward balance of the customer and it turns out to be 10, probably calling the issueRewards() method and finding out the reward balance has changed will be unexpected.
+If we get the reward balance of the customer and it turns out to be 10, probably calling the **issueRewards()** method and finding out the reward balance has changed will be unexpected.

 When a method changes something outside its scope, we call that a side effect.
 In functional programming, there are no side effect.
 Among other things, side effects include:
 - Mutation of variables
 - Printing to the console
 - Writing to the files, databases, or anything in the outside world
+- Throwing an exception.

 In practice, it's impossible to have no side effects at all.
 However, the goal is not to eliminate side effects.
 When we say that in functional programming, there can be no side effects, we mean no observable side effects, side effects that are not part of the outcome of the program.